What's it all about?

 How’s it made?

 We started out by digging a BIG hole.
-Then we made a sealed shelter 5 metres x 5 metres using recycled fibre glass tanks and build a huge internal wooden frame to keep the roof up.
+Then we made a sealed 5m x 5m shelter using 2 huge recycled fibre glass tanks and built a huge internal wooden frame to keep the roof up.
 We cut a hole in the front and added old conservatory windows and doors.
-Then decided to knock a hole in the roof to let in more light during the day and see the stars at night.
+Then decided to add a hole in the roof to let in more light during the day and to see the stars at night.

-Apart from the obvious novelty factor of being underground it's great because it minimises noise (from wind and rain) - it is so peaceful, it keeps the shelter at a more constant temperature (the earth insulates the shelter to help keep it warmer at night and cooler during the day) and there's less maintenance - no roof tiles to fix, no walls to paint.
-Plus it's an amazing feeling being below the surface!
+Why not?
+Apart from the obvious novelty factor of being hidden away underground, it's great because it minimises outside noise - it is so peaceful.
+Being underground means it also keeps the shelter at a more constant temperature (the earth insulates the shelter to help keep it warmer at night and cooler during the day) and there's less maintenance - no roof tiles to fix, no walls to paint.
+Plus it's just an amazing feeling being below the surface of the earth!
+Think JRR Tolkien's The Hobbit and Lord of the Rings..... without the hairy feet!